davidjudge1965/homelabjourney/articles/Speedtest Tracking my network.md

 For ease of retrieval, I have saved that key in a file called APP_KEY.

 ### Setting up a database
 Speed Tracker will need somewhere to store its data.
 There are four choices: SQLite, MariaDB, MySQL and Postgres.
-For this experiment I will use SQLIte.
+For this experiment I will use SQLite.

-I used portainer (already deployed on my 'dock' VM).
+I used portainer (already deployed on my 'dock' VM) to deploy the container.

-I copied the configuration that I will need from the [documentation page for Docker Compose](https://docs.speedtest-tracker.dev/getting-started/installation/using-docker-compose):
+I copied into Portainer the configuration that I will need from SpeedtestTracker's  [documentation page for Docker Compose](https://docs.speedtest-tracker.dev/getting-started/installation/using-docker-compose):
 ```yaml
 services:
     speedtest-tracker: